jcrist/msgspec/.github/CONTRIBUTING.md

 ## Documentation

-The source of the documentation can be found under `docs/source/`.
-They are built using `Sphinx` and can be built locally by running:
+The source of the documentation can be found under the `docs/` directory.
+They are built into the `site/` directory using `Sphinx` with the following command:

 ```
 just doc-build
 ```

-The built HTML documentation can be served locally by running:
+The HTML documentation can be viewed locally by running:

 ```
 just doc-serve